| > About me - Bio > Piecrust

 Next, add about 1/2 cup of ice cold water.
 Using a large spoon stir a few times.
 Add more water as needed to mix all the flour peas.
 Mix as little as possible.
 Add more water as needed.

 Using your hands, start squishing the mixture together.
 Need more water?
 Add a little at a time.
 As you squish, begin to divide into 4 balls.
-If you plan on 2 large pies, make 2 of three balls slightly larger.
+If you plan on 2 large pies, make 2 of the balls slightly larger.
 Those will be the bottom crusts.

 You can make smaller balls for anything else.
 I do a lot of muffin tin pies or eggs n veggies.
 Slightly larger balls for bottom crusts, smaller for tops.